datalust/seq-tickets/README.md

 If you think you may have found a bug in Seq, this is the place to report it.
 You can **[search existing issues](https://github.com/datalust/seq-tickets/issues)** or **[raise a new issue](https://github.com/datalust/seq-tickets/issues/new)** here.

 Please also feel free to suggest features here.
-We will endeavour to consider and respond to every request we receieve.
+We will endeavor to consider and respond to every request we receieve.

 ### Documentation and support